-- navigate to the location of the Customer Personas' backing content item in the Content Management Server (2.) and - open the Customer Persona Info Window with detailed information about the context properties of a specific Customer Persona [3.].
+- navigate to the location of the Customer Personas' backing documents in the Content Management Server [2.] and - open the Customer Persona Info Window with detailed information about the context properties of a specific Customer Persona [3.].

 Figure 3.1.
 The PersonaSelector in CoreMedia Studio